ocampo-s/petshop-webapp-demo/README.md

 So far, with the app a common visitor can register as a user, login, and read the product list.
 The admin user can read the product list and add products.

-Now I want to elaborate further and get the user to place an order and the admin to view the orders.
+Later on, I want to elaborate further and get the user to place an order and the admin to view the orders.

 ----
 This is a public version of the one I submitted as part of a final assignment I built to finish my degree as a full stack developer at [Careeria](https://careeria.fi/) (Sept 2022).